security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Researchers may use this field to make temporary notes or leave temporary comments intended for others in the research team about a claim.
 These should eventually be addressed and the field cleared by the researcher or research team.
-If the claim needs an explanatory note or comment to be better understood, then that should be entered in the ``public_notes:meta`` field.
+If the claim needs an explanatory note or comment to be better understood, then that should be entered in the :ref:`public_notes:meta <notes-location>` field.

 citation:refs:claim